Dr. Paul Hare

 - Editor of The Scottish Languages Review, an online journal published by SCILT.

 - Organisation of international connferences at different stages of Generation Global ERASMUS+ programme.

 - Delivery of papers on language acquisition and employability at national and international conferences.

 - Publications in the manstream press on language learning in Scotland.

 - Collaboration with senior academics and managers in other faculties, in accordance with the university’s key strategy of internationalisation, to make the study modern languages accessible to students and staff across the institution.

-- Development and management of partnerships with external organisations (e.g. The Scottish Qualifications Authority, Glasgow City Council, The British Council, The University of Turin, The Italian Cultural Institute in Scotland, The Italian Embassy in the United Kingdom, other Italian teaching units in other British and Irish universities), with a view to enhancing student experience.
+- Development of projects and partnerships with external organisations and stakeholders, including the University Council for Modern Languages (UK and Scottish branches), The British Council, The Scottish Qualifications Authority, The General Teaching Council for Scotland, Glasgow City Council, The Confucius Institute for Scotland's Schools, the Scottish Association of Language Teachers, several universiities in Italy, The Italian Cultural Institute in Scotland, The Italian Embassy in the United Kingdom, other teaching units in other British and Irish universities.

 - Drafting of informative and promotional literature for prospective students and stakeholders (e.g. sections of university website and undergraduate prospectus).